quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Limited configuration scope

-A naive deployment of QUIC-LB in a cloud provider might use the same global QUIC-LB configuration across all its load balancers that route to customer servers.
+A simple deployment of QUIC-LB in a cloud provider might use the same global QUIC-LB configuration across all its load balancers that route to customer servers.
 An attacker could then simply become a customer, obtain the configuration, and then extract server IDs of other customers' connections at will.

-To avoid this, the entities that manage load balancers that route to mutually distrustful servers use a single configuration instance in as narrow a deployment as possible.
-A load balancer SHOULD NOT have any QUIC-LB configuration relevant to a server to which it cannot route.
+To avoid this, when supporting mutually distrustful servers, each QUIC-LB configuration instance is deployed in as narrow a set of load balancers as possible.
+The configuration agent SHOULD NOT assign or distribute the same QUIC-LB cryptographic or obfuscation parameters (e.g., key or routing mask) to servers that do not share a common load balancer.

 ## Stateless Reset Oracle